Laying the Foundations for Generational Transition

 Important Legal Information

-The information and opinions contained in this document are for background information and discussion purposes only and do not purport to be full or complete.
+The information and opinions contained in this article are for background information and discussion purposes only and do not purport to be full or complete.
 No information in this document should be construed as providing financial, investment or other professional advice.
+The views and opinions expressed herein are based on current market conditions and are subject to change without notice.
+No representation is made that any forecast or projection will be realised.

 Information included in this document is intended for those investors who meet the definition of Professional Client under the Swiss FinSA regulation as well as Professional Client or Eligible Counterparty under the UK Financial Conduct Authority.